Techdread/image-no-scale/README.md

 ## Development

 Built with Vite for fast development and optimal production builds.
-Uses Tailwind CSS for styling and shadcn/ui for consistent UI components.
+Uses Three.js for 3D visualization, Tailwind CSS for styling, and shadcn/ui for consistent UI components.

 ### Building for Production